elkmire/Gemini/README.md

    - Decryption: Bottom to top
    - Think of it like a cryptographic sandwich

-3. **Save/Load Configurations**:
+3. **Save/Load Keys**:
-   - Save your favorite combination of methods
+   - Export configuration to disseminate to your cronies
-   - Password-protected because trust issues are healthy in cryptography
+   - Password-protected , AES encrypted; because trust issues are healthy in cryptography
    - Export as `GEMINI-KEY.txt`

 4. **Performance Features**:
    - Handles large texts through chunked processing
-   - Automatic updates as you type (because waiting is so 20th century)
+   - Automatic updates as you type

 ## Best Practices

 1. **For Maximum Security**:
-   - Use AES-256 with a strong password
+   - Use AES-256 with a strong password (+12 chars, multi sign)
    - Combine with encoding methods for additional layers
-   - Don't use Caesar cipher (seriously, it's there for historical reasons)

 2. **For Maximum Confusion**:
    - Chain every single option